aishwarya-art/TO-DO-APP/README.md

-# React To-Do-App App with CRUD Operations
+# React To-Do-App with CRUD Operations

 A feature-rich notes app built with React.js, allowing users to Create, Read, Update, and Delete notes seamlessly.